mrmrjing/Healthcare-DApp-hardhat/README.md

 - Patients able to upload encrypted files to IPFS
 - Have yet to check patient functionality to grant access to specific healthcare provider
 - Have yet to check provider's retrieval of decryption key when patient grants access

+- Patient receives approve access granted successfully, havent yet to check with provider's end, need to check retrieve key to obtain the decryption key

+# Progress Check 021224
+## Patient side:
+### Uploading medical records:
+- Derive a symmetric key from the master password
+- Encrypt the uploaded medical record with the symmetric key
+- Upload the encrypted medical record to IPFS
+- Store the CID on the blockchain

+### Granting access:
+- Rederive the symmetric key from the master password
+- Perform an ECDH key exchange with the doctor's public key to dervie a shared secret
+- Encrypt the symmetric key with the shared secret
+- Send this encrypted symmetric key to the doctor via the blockchain, along with the list of CIDs the doctor is allowed to access (should remove this part)

+## Doctor side:
+### Request Access:
+- Send an access request to the patient
+### Retrieve and decrypt the symmetric key
+- Retrieve the encrypted symmetric key from the blockchain
+- Perform ECDH to derive the shared secret
+- Decrypt the symmetric key using the shared secret

+### Accessing medical records
+- Use the decrypted symmetric key to decrypt the patient's medical records